mayrmt/UKACM_GACM_Tutorial_4C_QUEENS/4C/03_fluid_solid_interaction/README.md

 To apply the required boundary and coupling conditions, we will look at each type of boundary condition separately.

 To impose a boundary condition, we need to specify not only its type and values, but also the mesh entities of the degrees of freedom that are subject to his boundary condition.
-A list of relecant mesh entities is given in the table with all node sets of the [predefined mesh files](#predefined-mesh-files).
+A list of relevant mesh entities is given in the table with all node sets of the [predefined mesh files](#predefined-mesh-files).

 #### Essential / Dirichlet boundary conditions